Self-Supervised Vessel Enhancement Using Flow-Based Consistencies

-Vessel segmenting is an essential task in many clinical applications.
+Vessel segmentation is an essential task in many clinical applications.
 Although supervised methods have achieved state-of-art performance, acquiring expert annotation is laborious and mostly limited for two-dimensional datasets with a small sample size.
 On the contrary, unsupervised methods rely on handcrafted features to detect tube-like structures such as vessels.
 However, those methods require complex pipelines involving several hyper-parameters and design choices rendering the procedure sensitive, dataset-specific, and not generalizable.
-Also, unsupervised methods usually underperform supervised methods.
-We propose a self-supervised method with a limited number of hyper-parameters that is generalizable.
+We propose a self-supervised method with a limited number of hyper-parameters that is generalizable across modalities.
 Our method uses tube-like structure properties, such as connectivity, profile consistency, and bifurcation, to introduce inductive bias into a learning algorithm.
 To model those properties, we generate a vector field that we refer to as a \emph{flow}.
-Our experiments on various datasets in 2D and 3D show that our method reduces the gap between supervised and unsupervised methods.
-Unlike generic self-supervised methods, the learned features are transferable for supervised approaches, which is essential when the number of annotated data is limited.
+Our experiments on various public datasets in 2D and 3D show that our method performs better than unsupervised methods while learning useful transferable features from unlabeled data.
+Unlike generic self-supervised methods, the learned features learn vessel-relevant features that are transferable for supervised approaches, which is essential when the number of annotated data is limited.